- Teaching & Learning

 - Extra Curricular Clubs

 - Pupil Premium

-"Disabled pupils and those who have special eduacational needs make at least good progress in line with the other pupils in school, and sometimes better.
-Performance of many pupils improved enough for them to no longer remain on the special educational needs register."
+"Disabled pupils and those who have special educational needs make at least good progress in line with other pupils in school, and sometimes better.
+Performance of many pupils improve enough for them to no longer remain on the special education needs register."